peter-evans/create-pull-request/examples.md

 ## Use case: Create a pull request to modify/fix pull requests

+**Note**: While the following approach does work in some cases, my strong recommendation would be to use a slash command style "ChatOps" solution for operations on pull requests.
+See [slash-command-dispatch](https://github.com/peter-evans/slash-command-dispatch) for such a solution.

-This is a pattern that works well for any automated code linting and fixing.
+This is a pattern that lends itself to automated code linting and fixing.
 A pull request can be created to fix or modify something during an `on: pull_request` workflow.
 The pull request containing the fix will be raised with the original pull request as the base.
 This can be then be merged to update the original pull request and pass any required tests.

 Note that due to [limitations on forked repositories](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#permissions-for-the-github_token) workflows for this use case do not work for pull requests raised from forks.